LucWizardinmyhead/AWSRoadmap/README.md

 # AWSRoadmap
-I will update this Roadmap with all my work regarding AWS and my journey to a career in the Cloud.
+I will update this Roadmap with all my work regarding AWS and in the Cloud.
 These are projects I make and projects for clients.

 The first thing I did was: